elections in Wisconsin | Wisconsin Historical Society

 Dictionary of Wisconsin History.

 People have been voting in Wisconsin since the 1820s.
 Not every Wisconsin resident has been allowed to vote or hold office since then, however.
-Over time, the franchise has been extended to include women and African Americans.
+Suffrage has been granted to different groups over time due to the hard work of voting rights activists.

 The First Elections

 The first known vote was in 1825 in Green Bay.
-After Wisconsin became a territory in 1836, every white male citizen of the United States above 21 years of age and an inhabitant of the territory was entitled to vote or hold office.
+After Wisconsin became a territory in 1836, every white male citizen of the United States above 21 years of age who lived in the territory was entitled to vote and, if elected, hold office.
 All township and county offices except judicial officers, justices of the peace, sheriffs, and clerks of the court were elective.

 The first act of the legislative assembly of 1838 was to provide for and regulate general elections.
 The law provided that a voter must be a free white male citizen or a foreigner duly naturalized, and must have had six months' residence in the territory.